jcofer555/automover/README.md

 - Autostart at boot option
 - Allow or deny moving to run when parity is checking
 - Interval setting to check threshold with a minimum of 1 minute
+- Recommend not combining with mover tuning plugin

 <img width="1917" height="758" alt="image" src="https://github.com/user-attachments/assets/7a544076-b4c9-48a5-bb11-a3463c08ae54" />